mindspore-lab/mindone/examples/stable_diffusion_v2/tools/data_utils/README.md

 ```

 #### Hints on Improving Download Performance:
-- Set `processes_count` as the number of CPU cores your machine has, increase `thread_count` as long as the bandwitdh and CPU is below limit (100%).
+- Set `processes_count` as the number of CPU cores your machine has, and increase `thread_count` as long as the bandwidth and CPU are below limit (100%).
 - Some urls can become invalid.
 The success rate has dropped to around 80% from the day when LAION dataset was released.
 In CN, the success rate can further drop to around 50%.
-- Detailed failure reasons can be checked in the log file in `{save_dir}/part_id/{id}_stats.json` for further fix (certifcate issue can be fixed with the patch introduced in Installation section)
+- Detailed failure reasons can be checked in the log file in `{save_dir}/part_id/{id}_stats.json` for further fix (certifcate issue can be fixed with the patch introduced in the Installation section)

 It will take about 20 hours to download one part with one node and will result in